CurveDocs/curve-docs/docs/stableswap-exchange/stableswap/pools/admin_pool_settings.md

             @notice Perform an exchange between two coins
             @dev Index values can be found via the `coins` public getter method
             @param i Index value for the coin to send
-            @param j Index valie of the coin to recieve
+            @param j Index value of the coin to receive
             @param dx Amount of `i` being exchanged
             @param min_dy Minimum amount of `j` to receive
             @return Actual amount of `j` received